 Finding a cure

-“Dr. Kent goes above and beyond to explore and educate on what pediatric oncology needs right now, the gaps that need to be filled, as well as the barriers that currently exist for the patient population,” said third-year Rush Medical College student Christopher Kuo.
+“Dr. Kent goes above and beyond to explore and educate on what pediatric oncology needs right now, the gaps that need to be filled, as well as the barriers that currently exist for the patient population,” said Rush Medical College graduate Christopher Kuo, MD.

 Kuo, who lost his own brother to osteosarcoma in 2011, was able to work with Kent (pictured with a patient) on this research through support from donors to Amanda’s fund.

-“This is my opportunity to do something for my brother and for anyone else who has lost their loved ones to this kind of cancer,” Kuo said.
+“This is my opportunity to do something for my brother and for anyone else who has lost their loved ones to this kind of cancer,” Kuo said in 2016.
 “Dr. Kent teaches us to fight the fight that you believe in, and that really goes a long way — especially in pediatric oncology.”

 Help make a change

-Now three years after Amanda Sarmiento’s passing, more than 400 donations totaling more than $55,000 are making this research possible through the Sarmiento and Sprenger families’ various fundraising efforts.
+Now six years after Amanda Sarmiento’s passing, about 700 donations totaling around $86,000 are making this research possible through the Sarmiento and Sprenger families’ various fundraising efforts.

 “This disease needs Dr. Kent,” Joe Sarmiento said.
 “He is one of the only people dedicated to a cure, with full faith that there is one.”